Video Game: Doki Doki Panic

 Major differences between this game and Super Mario Bros.
 2:

 - Overall, the game had an Arabian theme, as Imajin and Lina were originally designed with an Arabian "1001 Nights"-esque theming for the event (i.e., lots of dreams, lot of stories for Fuji TV to share, etc.) This still remains in SMB2 to a slightly lesser extent.

 - The title screen in this game was a bit more lively, with balloons rising and popping the logo out.
 It even played a cutscene to show the story.

-- The potion in SMB2 was originally a golden lamp; both produce a door to Subspace.
+- The Magic Potion in SMB2 was originally a Magic Lamp; both produce a door to Subspace.

 - The slot machine at the end of each level was very bland looking, but the vegetable icon changed to match the level's theme.
 Also, if the player had more than nine bonus coins, it was replaced with a letter (i.e. A for 10, B for 11, et cetera).